 Boule d'Amont - Coll de Seleig - Coll de Les Arques - Serrabona

-The proposed hike takes you up to the ridge, where you can enjoy a superb panorama.
+The suggested walk takes you up to the ridge, where you can enjoy a superb panoramic view.

 Serrabona Abbey, on the route described, is well worth a visit.
-This site is in perfect condition and is currently being refurbished.
+This site, which is in excellent condition, is currently being refurbished.

-The hike will be moderately difficult (good sense of direction required) and will take an additional 1.5 hours.
+The walk will be moderately difficult (sense of direction required) and will take an extra hour and a half.

-Please note: Observation on 14 January 2024: after (6), the track has been widened, the pastures cleared and wood cut.
+Please note.
+Observed on 14 January 2024: after the (6), the track has been widened, the pastures cleared, and trees felled.
 The original path is very difficult to follow: the markings and posts have disappeared!
 The GPX track is very useful from this point onwards.

 Details